 People have a terrible habit of making comparisons and criticizing the cost of living in Japan.
 They usually talk about taxes, high prices for natural products, and several other expenses that only exist in Japan.
-In this article I will try to reason why you shouldn't be complaining and making comparisons of the economy of Japan or any other country.
+In this article, I will try to reason why you shouldn’t be complaining and making comparisons of the economy of Japan or any other country.

 One of the main reasons for price comparisons between Brazil and Japan are fruits, vegetables and natural products.
 A fruit that in Brazil would cost R$ 1 in Japan costs R$ 10 or more.
-When a Brazilian ends up seeing this, he imagines that in Japan you don't eat fruits and vegetables, and that the cost of living is absurd.
+When a Brazilian ends up seeing this, he imagines that in Japan you don’t eat fruits and vegetables, and that the cost of living is absurd.
 People forget that the currency of Japan is the YEN and not the REAL.
 The Japanese minimum wage ranges from 4,000 to 10,000 reais.
 So tell me what's best?
-Buy expensive fruits with R$ 7,000 or cheap fruits with R$ 800?
+Purchase expensive fruit with R$ 7,000 or cheap fruit with R$ 800?

 Still people raise a question: Even with the high salary, there are several taxes and debts to be paid every month, with little money left.